limo39/kwenda/README.md

 This project is open source.
 Feel free to use, modify, and distribute.

+## 📚 Additional Documentation

+- **[FUNCTIONS.md](FUNCTIONS.md)**: Comprehensive guide to function parameters and return values
+- **[LOOPS.md](LOOPS.md)**: Detailed documentation on loop constructs and control flow
+- **[BOOLEANS.md](BOOLEANS.md)**: Complete guide to boolean data types and logical operations
+- **[STRINGS.md](STRINGS.md)**: Complete guide to string manipulation and functions

+## 🎓 Educational Use

+Kwenda is perfect for:
+- Teaching programming concepts in Swahili
+- Computer science education in East Africa
+- Learning programming fundamentals
+- Understanding interpreter design and implementation
+- Cultural preservation through technology

+## 🌍 Language Philosophy

+Kwenda believes that programming should be accessible in one's native language.
+By using Swahili keywords and concepts, we aim to:
+- Lower the barrier to entry for programming
+- Preserve and promote local languages in technology
+- Make computer science education more inclusive
+- Demonstrate that programming concepts are universal

 ## 🙏 Acknowledgments

 - Inspired by the need for programming languages in local languages
 - Built with Go's excellent parsing and compilation tools
 - Designed for educational purposes and community learning
+- Special thanks to the Swahili-speaking developer community

 ---

 **Karibu kwenye ulimwengu wa programu kwa Kiswahili!**
 *(Welcome to the world of programming in Swahili!)*

+**Lugha Yangu ni zaidi ya lugha ya programu - ni daraja kuelekea teknolojia kwa wote.**
+*(Lugha Yangu is more than a programming language - it's a bridge to technology for everyone.)*